MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 ### Review
 In this lab, you have completed:
-+ Provisioned the lab environment
-+ Configured the hub and spoke network topology
-+ Tested transitivity of virtual network peering
-+ Configure routing in the hub and spoke topology
++ Use a template to provision an infrastructure.
-+ Implement Azure Load Balancer
++ Configure an Azure Load Balancer.
-+ Implement Azure Application Gateway
++ Configure an Azure Application Gateway.

 ### You have successfully completed the lab